oddz/dh150-audrey/assignment4/README.md

 It would support users in successfully tracking deadlines and information.
 It would provide a consolidated space to record everything within their daily lives, including events, assignments, lists, and so forth.

 #### What is the basic need involved for that activity?
 A clean and conlidated task-tracking & information recording system would allow users to stay organized in every aspect, and ensure that all their responsibilities are fulfilled on time.
-In addition, being able to check off tasks give users a feeling of accomplishment and aloows them to feel productive.
+In addition, being able to check off tasks give users a feeling of accomplishment and allows them to feel productive.

 #### What are the traditional/current solution(s) to satisfy the needs?
 In terms of physical methods, planners are commonly utilized for task-tracking, event recording, and general list-making.
 There are also several similarly functioning applications out on the digital market, though they all seem to serve different purposes rather than offering one consolidated option.